-For over half a century, our mission has remained constant—City Youth Now supports youth in the San Francisco foster care and juvenile justice systems by providing services and programs that promote stability and personal growth.
+For over half a century, our mission has remained constant—City Youth Now supports youth in the San Francisco foster care and juvenile justice systems by providing programs and services that promote stability and personal growth.

 City Youth Now, originally founded in 1950, is the first non-profit organization of its kind in the history of the United States' juvenile court system.
 City Youth Now diligently partners with the San Francisco Juvenile Justice and Foster Care Systems to address the unique needs of children and youth under the jurisdiction of the San Francisco Juvenile Court System.
 Probation officers, social workers, attorneys, and other youth advocates come to us daily with requests for youth under their supervision.

 City Youth Now works to ensure that youth in the juvenile court system have the same positive youth development opportunities as other children to grow into mature and successful adults.